rushatgabhane/blame-gpt/README.md

 - [ ] Auditing tool (for a given feature, what code has changed over the past few months).
 - [ ] Build moree tools.
 - [ ] Make the tools work for any repository.
-- [ ] Enterprise support (self hosting, bring your own LLM, auditable code).
+- [ ] Enterprise support (jira, self hosting, bring your own LLM, auditable code).
 - [ ] Sell to more companies.
 - [ ] ...
 - [ ] 💰💰💰